jsmithdlc/YoloV7-Person-Det/README.md

 Go inside the [yolov7](yolov7) repository and setup the corresponding environment using Docker.
 The shared data folder should be pointed towards this repo's [data directory](data).

+Takes around 30 ms to detect persons in each image